 A clock drums up its courage and ticks.
 With a grunt, Stanwin releases the maid, brushing past Daniel on his way out, muttering something I can’t quite hear.
 The room breathes, the piano resumes, the heroic clock carrying on as though nothing happened.

-But, most impressive for me was how, alongside a technically intricate plot with a hefty dose of fatalism, he engenders such atmospheric tension and suspense.
+But, most impressive for me was how in The Seven Deaths of Evelyn Hardcastle, alongside a technically intricate plot with a hefty dose of fatalism, he engenders such atmospheric tension and suspense.

 In addition to literary quality prose, two authorial decisions are key to this success, (1) Turton’s use of a first-person present-tense narrative, and (2) his recurring and artful anthropomorphization of the story environment.

 The narrative choice is particularly compelling (and a high degree of difficulty for the author) when applied to a plot featuring time loops akin to Russian dolls and selective memory loss.

 As a reviewer, on many occasions, I have noted that a story’s setting became a character in and of itself, but Turton has taken a very direct approach to achieving that goal.

 At first, I considered this personification whimsical and charming, but by the novel’s end, I had added ‘very clever’ to that assessment.

 Earlier I committed what many consider a sin when reviewing a debut novel… I made a comparison to the work of a long-standing literary bestselling author.
 It was primarily intended as a compliment, but also to help identify that special ingredient I felt was missing, why for me it was not yet worthy of my 5 Star rating.
 And the answer is clarity and gravitas, the two going hand in hand.